Farbe, Rituale und Herausforderungen

 Viel Spaß beim Lesen!

-Since all of our communication with our Illustrators is in English, we want to share their original answers within this blog.
-We also employ other artists on a less frequent basis, so shout outs going to Sam and Andrew, as well as thanks for the good collarboration to our alumni Sehreen, Marta and Guilhermo.
+Since all of the communication with our illustrators is in English, we want to share their original answers with you in this blog.
+We also do employ other artists on a less frequent basis, so shout outs going to Sam and Andrew!
+As well as thanks for the good collaboration to our alumni Sehreen, Marta and Guilhermo.

 Interviewees for this article: